 You need to check the airline’s policy, as the Omeo has powerful Lithium-ion Batteries that are considered Dangerous Goods.
 Their initial position is to refuse to allow Lithium-ion onto the aircraft.
 You are advised to familiarise yourself with each airline’s policy before you travel.
 The protocols are frequently well buried in their travel conditions/policy documents.

 The Omeo can be safely transported by plane as the body is made of high-density polyethylene that is very impact resistant, and it does seem to comply with the protocols of the airlines we have travelled with.
-Our team have flown with the Omeo as Marcus’ recreational personal mobility device and therefore as checked in baggage (free of charge) on a number of airlines both within New Zealand, to Australia and throughout the USA.
+Our team have flown with the Omeo as Marcus’ recreational personal mobility device and therefore as checked in baggage (free of charge) on a number of airlines both within New Zealand, to Australia, UK, and throughout the USA.
 Buried within the airline’s terms were rules around allowing wheelchairs with Lithium-ion batteries provided they are left intact- affixed to the chassis of the Omeo, and the controller (start/stop switch) remains separate.

 We suggest you allow yourself a bit more time at check in, ask the operator to discuss/find out about the airline policy with their cargo manager or supervisor.